PBR/GenesysParser/README.md

 # GenesysParser

 This project acts as an intermediate layer between the Genesys PGR API and an application that utilises its data.
-It is intended to facilitate both the query setup, as well as automate the collection of the full response to it.
+It is intended to both facilitate the query setup, as well as automate a bit part of the response collection.

 ## Requirements

-The project runs on Python 2.7+ and Python 3.3.
+The project runs on Python 2.7+ and Python 3.2+.
 Libraries required:

 * requests (`pip install requests`)